Practical guide for Indian buyers and sellers

 What is the safest way to pay online in India?

-The safest way to pay online in India for high-value or new-seller transactions is through an escrow service.
+The safest way to pay online in India for high-value or new-seller transactions is through a secure payment service.
 Your money is held by a regulated third party and only released when you confirm delivery.
 For everyday purchases from established platforms, UPI and debit cards with 2FA are generally safe.

 How do I verify a seller before paying online?

 Check if the seller has KYC verification, a consistent online presence, and reviews across multiple platforms.
 Ask for a video call or photo ID.
-For transactions above ₹5,000, use an escrow service so you never pay directly — the money is held until you verify delivery.
+For transactions above ₹5,000, use a payment protection service so you never pay directly — the money is held until you verify delivery.

 Is UPI safe for online transactions?